background image

 • boat launch ramp into Duck Lake and boat trailer parking

-To reserve North Bay Park for such occasions, contact the the City Convention Center office at 360-289-9586. to reserve the day and time for your event.
+To reserve North Bay Park please contact the City Clerk's office at 360-940-7498 to reserve the day and time for your event.

 No Camping in the Parks.
 Commercial RV, trailer and tent camping is available at nearby State Parks and RV parks.